Jeremiah1582/Warehouse-CLI_to_GUI/README.md

 You can copy these two files into your project repository.

-You will have to use these lists the way you have seen during the lecture with the `range` function.
+You will have to use these lists the way you have seen during the previouse lecture with the `range` function.

 ```python
 for item in warehouse1:
     # instructions
 ```

-## Description
+## Task 1

 Go to your repository and create a directory named `cli` (standing for Command Line Interface).
 Copy the files  `data.py` and `query.py` from the [sample](sample) directory to your repository directory.